Let’s run through some of the steps to determine the geometric center for simple shapes, and for more complicated floor plans.

 We are practitioners of the Qi Distribution School.
 This means we are only interested in obtaining the center of a built structure for geometric reasons.

-Where we established the center of our physical structure may not at all be where we may then find energy to collect.
+Where we had it established the center of our physical structure may not at all be where we may then find energy to collect.

 How and where energy collects, we need to assess by yet observing interior pathways for Qi.

-Qi travels on the back of the magnetic directions, outside-in.
-Wherever you are, you become the central point of reference.
+Qi travels on the back of the magnetic directions, outside-in, whilst very much ‘circumferential’ so to say.
+Wherever you are, as said: you become the central point of reference.

-Additional consideration is, therefore, that if you are a practitioner of Fei Xing Feng Shui, you’ll sketch a Flying Star chart, which would indeed seem to accommodate Mountain Star, Time Star and Water Star in what would seem a central unit in your Flying Star chart, now also called Heaven’s Heart – Tian Xin 天心.
+If you are a practitioner of Flying Star Feng Shui, you’ll sketch it a Flying Star chart, which would indeed seem to accommodate Mountain Star, Time Star and Water Star in what would seem a central unit in your Flying Star chart, now also called Heaven’s Heart – Tian Xin 天心.

 Before long, geometric center will be mistaken for any m2 of floor space, where the Feng Shui practitioner would then go to install Feng Shui ‘cures’.
 Many practitioners presume that energy would gather at the center of a house.